 This is in stark contrast to Dublin and Portugal who are “Very good” and “Far more knowledgeable about Type 1”, Turkey who are “amazingly helpful” and The USA where it is “easier to fly from than Gatwick”.

-This isn’t all one sided however; Heathrow, Bournemouth and Southampton were all described as helpful and the respondents who mentioned these airports say they have never had any issues flying from them.
+This isn’t all one sided however; Heathrow, Bournemouth and Southampton were all described as helpful and the respondents who mentioned these airports say they have never had any issues travelling with diabetes from them.

 In Italy however, the security team noticed that there were less needles in one passenger’s hand luggage than when they entered Italy a week ago.
 After trying to explain that they had been used, the passenger was questioned and accused of hiding them!